org-mushroom-kingdom/ttn-workflows/README.md

 TODO FORMATTING

 ref is the branch or tag name that contains the [version of] the workflow you'd like to run.
 For this scenario, there's essentially only one version of our workflow that we're concerned with, that being the one on our feature branch.
 TODO -f is the --raw-field key.
-It is used to add a string parameter in key=value format TODO gh workflow run non-main-workflow.yml --ref feature/matt-test-workflow-without-main-merge -f notes="Triggered by Github CLI call" -f triggered-by-api=true
+It is used to add a string parameter in key=value format, with key being the name of the input and value being the value to assign that input

+Consider the following example: gh workflow run non-main-workflow.yml --ref feature/matt-test-workflow-without-main-merge -f notes="Triggered by Github CLI call" -f triggered-by-api=true
-TODO say this is basically a wrapper of an API call

-#### **workflow_call**
+This is saying "Run [the version of] non-main-workflow.yml located on the branch 'feature/matt-test-workflow-without-main-merge', with the notes input being set to 'Triggered by Github CLI call' and triggered-by-api set to true"

+### workflow_call

 TODO caller workflow for this in same repo so no need to pass/use token in actions/checkout inputs for perform same exact as workflow dispatch